 DH@UVa is a networked, partially crowdsourced website that offers a point of entry to the digital humanities organizations, people, projects, and events at the University of Virginia.

-For information about the three organizations whose primary work is in the digital humanities, see the organizations page.
+For information about the two organizations whose primary work is in the digital humanities, see the organizations page.

 If you're curious about definitions of DH, see a collaboratively authored definition here.